-A resume is a very short document, but nothing is more important than a properly-formatted, well-thought-out resume if you're job hunting.
-Writing a resume can be a daunting task because you need to make sure you include all the necessary information while keeping the document to a manageable size.
+If you're job hunting, few things are more important than a properly formatted, well-thought-out resume.
+Writing a resume can be a daunting task because you need to make sure you include all necessary information while keeping the document to a manageable size.

 Where to Find Resume Writing Help

 There are numerous options available for getting help with your resume to ensure that the final draft will be looked at by prospective employers.
 You may be excellent at your job with the credentials to prove it, but if your resume doesn't shine, you may not be considered for the job.

 Here’s a variety of resources you can use when you need help creating or updating your resume, so it’s comprehensive and competitive.

 You may be able to write your resume yourself, using free online resources.
 At the least, you can create a draft that will help you get the process started.
 Our step-by-step guide for how to write a resume will walk you through the process, including choosing a type of resume, what to include, what to leave off, fonts, formatting, and templates and examples.

 Many leading job sites have free online resume builders.
 Here’s a selection to try: